 Winter Wedding Dresses – What to Wear When It Is Cold

-February 7th, 2017 Wedding Ideas, Tips and Inspiration
+July 7th, 2022 Wedding Ideas, Tips and Inspiration

-Vintage lace, full skirts, long trains, and sophisticated sleeves all have their place in a formal winter wedding.
-So don’t shy away from fairy tale-worthy attire.
-Instead, embrace the flexibility that the winter climate provides and choose a dress that includes the ideal mix of understated and opulent to create the winter wedding dress of your dreams.
+Vintage lace, full skirts, long trains, and sophisticated sleeves all have their place in a formal winter or fall wedding.
+So, don’t shy away from fairy tale-worthy attire.
+Instead, embrace the flexibility that the brisk air provides and choose a dress that includes the ideal mix of understated and opulent.

 Full Ball Gown Skirts

 Often, outdoor ceremonies present risks to a train’s delicate material that are nearly impossible to avoid.
-Contact with the ground may stain white and ivory fabrics, and debris can wreak havoc on lace, embroidery, and embellishments.
+Contact with the ground may stain white and ivory fabrics, and debris can wreak havoc on lace, embroidery, sequins, and embellishments.

 For those looking for an updated look that portrays classic femininity and high-fashion, delicate ruffles can add softness to a fitted, embellished bodice.
 The layers of the skirt capture light like rolling, snowy hills, making an exquisite statement during the winter months as it gently flows down the aisle.

 A satin skirt can be combined with a lace bodice, or a full satin gown can feature lace sleeves and overlays, allowing you to combine two classic looks into one stunning winter wedding dress.

-Care, Climate and Venue Selection
+Care, Climate Control and Venue Selection

-Just as your winter wedding dress can make you more comfortable during colder weather, it is important to consider the comfort of those around you as well.
+Just as your warm wedding dress can make you more comfortable during colder weather, it is important to consider the comfort of those around you as well.
 Make sure to select a venue that has available storage for coats and even shoes.
-If there is deep snow on the ground, some guests may prefer to wait until they are at the venue before putting on delicate high heels, so see if there is a place they can discretely store heavier boots if they might be changing after arriving.
+If there is deep snow on the ground, some wedding guests may prefer to wait until they are at the venue before putting on delicate high heels, so see if there is a place they can discreetly store heavier boots if they might be changing after arriving.

 Additionally, make sure you have access to climate control, especially if your ceremony and reception are in the same space.
 Even if an event starts out chilly inside, leading you to turn up the heat, once everyone hits the dance floor, the space may heat up.
-And, while you don’t want any to freeze during your winter wedding, you don’t want them to overheat either.
+And, while you don’t want any to freeze during your wedding, you don’t want them to overheat either.

 Similarly, do your best to set up your receiving line in a space where everyone can be comfortable indoors, as you wouldn’t want your guests to feel stuck outside while they wait their turn to congratulate you.